Friday, January 10, 2020

 May was back home in Texas for our first of two R&R trips.
 We spent most of it getting our new house ready to AirBnB and visiting my family.
 We managed a little road trip to Austin during that visit so it felt a little bit more like a vacation.

 We intentionally stayed home in Latvia for the summer to fully enjoy more of what's around here.
 I have lots of blog posts tagged for Riga and Latvia this year.
-This would be a great place for a vacation since the mild summers can be extra nice since the sun only sets to a twilight.
-I think it's even better living here so I'm still grateful for getting this assignment.
+This would be a great place for a vacation since the mild summers can be extra nice with the sun only setting to a twilight level.
+I think it's even better living here instead of just visiting, so I'm still grateful for getting this assignment.

 November had a quick 3 day weekend bus trip to Vilnius, which is the capital of our southern neighbor Lithuania.
 I prefer the old towns in Riga and Tallinn as a tourist, but Vilnius is still worth a visit and might be a good place to live too.

 December started our plans to get away a bit during the winter.
-The first big trip was to Paris, which had various issues for everyone with a national work strike.
+The first big trip was to Paris, which had various issues for everyone due to the national work strike.
 It still turned out to be a great trip though with more walking and less metro.
-I was there once before, but I managed to see all sorts of stuff on this trip that I hadn't seen.
+I was there once before, but I managed to see all sorts of stuff that I hadn't seen before.
 Paris is all that and a bag of chips, or all that and a baguette, or something to that effect.